dougbutner/web-4/README.md

 1. **Geodomain**: A bounded area that has an associated group of people who are running a democratic (web 4) system.

-2. **Geotribe**: The group of people associated with a geodomain that are participants or
+2. **Geotribe**: The group of people associated with a geodomain that are participants or benefactors of a web 4 system.

-These geotribes can be nested, with a finite number of smaller areas making up the larger area (geopolitics), or overlapping, such as with cultures and
+These geotribes can be nested, with a finite number of smaller areas making up the larger area, common in geopolitics.
+Alternatively, geotribes can

 An example is the governing body of an area, including all of the legislation and officials.
 A corporate example is the sales representatives for a certain area of the country.
 A civilian example is regional spelling bees that filter to national and international levels.